findy-network/findy-agent/README.md

 helper Bash script to perform installation.
 Follow these steps **in `findy-wrapper-go` repo**:

-0. Install [Homebrew](https://brew.sh) if it insn't already on your machine.
+0. Install [Homebrew](https://brew.sh) if it isn't already on your machine.
 1. Clone the repo: `git clone https://github.com/findy-network/findy-wrapper-go`
 2. Go to directory `findy-wrapper-go/scripts/mac-libindy`:
    ```